X

 Works in Progress

 Birthing the Sun: Becoming and Mother in Ancient Egypt –This study of reproductive life during Egypt's Pharaonic era is rooted in textual and material culture from both the land of the living and the land of dead.
-Narrated through myth and oriented by Egyptian language/terminology, the study seeks to elucidate the relationship between fertility/virility and gender identity, the contributions of men and women to the creation and housing of the unborn child, and the experiences and rituals of pregnancy, childbirth, and the post-partum period.
+Narrated through myth and oriented by Egyptian language/terminology, the study seeks to understand the relationship between fertility/virility and identity, the contributions of men and women to the creation and housing of the unborn child, and the experiences and rituals of pregnancy, childbirth, and the post-partum period.

 Ancient Egyptian Pregnancy Test Project: Working with doctors at Washington University in St. Louis and botanists at the Missouri Botanical Garden, I’m part of a team attempting to recreate and test the efficacy of ancient Egyptian urine-based pregnancy tests in a lab setting.